Wilhelm Sievers

 Friedrich Wilhelm Sievers (3 December 1860 – 11 June 1921) was a German geologist and geographer.
-He served as professor of geography at the University of Giessen.
-His field work focussed on South America, and his Allgemeine Länderkunde was for several decades a standard work on world geography.
+He served as a professor of geography at the University of Giessen.
+His fieldwork focused on South America, and his Allgemeine Länderkunde was a standard work on world geography for several decades.

 Biography

 Sievers was born into a merchant family in Hamburg.
-He was educated at Jena, Göttingen, and Leipzig, and was made Privatdozent at Würzburg in 1887 after extensive travels in Venezuela and Colombia.
-In his education, he broke with his mercantile family's tradition in order to study the emerging academic field of geography.
+He was educated at Jena, Göttingen, and Leipzig, and became a Privatdozent at Würzburg in 1887 after extensive travels in Venezuela and Colombia.
+In his education, he broke with his mercantile family's tradition to study the emerging academic field of geography.
 He was one of Ferdinand von Richthofen's first students.